 If you have a criminal record in Colorado and are interested in sealing your case, contact experienced criminal defense attorney Patterson Weaver and SealMyCourtCase, LLC.
 SealMyCourtCase will help you determine whether your case can be sealed and give you your best chance at successfully having it sealed.
 Take the next step to prevent your criminal record from having a future impact on your career, family, and life.

 Go to our sister law firm SealMyCourtCase.com today for a free consultation to find out whether your case is sealable, and finally put your criminal record behind you.
 Questions?
-Don’t hesitate to call 719-264-9858.
+Don’t hesitate to call 719-264-9858 or contact us online.